katepz/dive-in/README.md

 ### Optional Features

-Not included at this time.
+Are not included at this time.

 ## Testing and Validation